-As part of DWQ's ongoing commitment to work with the public to safeguard human health and protect and enhance Utah's waters, DWQ engages its stakeholders from the start.
-Communities and others affected by the decisions of the 305(b) and 303(d) are asked to participate in the IR process through two opportunities before DWQ submits the IR to EPA.
-These two opportunities are described below:
+As part of DWQ's ongoing commitment work with the public to safeguard human health and protect and enhance the environment, DWQ engages its stakeholders from the start.
+Communities and others affected by the decisions of the 305(b) and 303(d) are asked to participate in the IR process through two opportunities: (1) submitting data and (2) commenting on the report and listing decisions prior to submitting the IR to the USEPA.
+These opportunities are described below: